ozgurlezgiyev/Capstone2/README.md

 applications, the score of the model can be further increased and the RMSE value and margin of error can be reduced.

+* Try to figure out what the attribute "model.coef_" of your trained linear regression model says about which states are the most expensive or how much a square foot of living space costs on average across all states.
+The weights or slopes are contained in "coef_."